 Major developments will be required to engage in the Travel Planning process and produce a Transport Assessment.
-Proposals will be supported that:
+Proposals will be supported that;

-- a.
-Improve transport choice through the provision of information and encouragement to maximise opportunities to travel sustainably; - b.
-Minimise the number of single occupancy vehicle trips generated by the development; - c.
-Contribute positively to managing congestion, reducing environmental impact and maintaining safety.
+- a. improve transport choice and encourage travel to work and school by public transport, cycling and walking; - b. minimise the number of single occupancy vehicle trips generated by the development; - c. contribute positively to congestion, environmental and safety issues including managing car parking provision.